FilippoBovo/production-data-science/tutorial/b-explore/README.md

 pip freeze | grep -v titanic > requirements.txt
 ```

-Now we are ready to move to the notebook by clicking on the following link.
+Now, click on the following link to go to the notebook.

 [**➠   Go to the analysis in the Jupyter Notebook**](exploration/predict_survival_using_logistic_regression_with_sex_age_title/analysis.ipynb)